joeminock/Atomos_Space_Handbook/The Atomos Way/13-vocabulary.md

 # Vocabulary

 Like most other organizations in the world, Atomos Space has over time developed a vocabulary specific to our work and company.
-It's easy to overdo and it's even easier to do cringeworthily.
 The vast majority of the time, we can use the vocabulary shared with the rest of the English-speaking world, and we'll be better off.
 On the other hand...

 ## Booster Team